platformps/casestudy.fullstack_webapplication/README.md

 ## Features
 * Log in feature using Spring Security
 * Passowrd encryption (BCrypt)
+* A Post Manger page to perform CRUD operations for posts.
-* CRUD operations for posts and employees
+* An Employee Manager page to perform CRUD operations for employees.
-* Nav Bar Navigation at the top of each page
+* Nav Bar Navigation at the top of each page.
+* Blogs post can be accessed without logging in.
+* Buttons througout site to allow for easy site navigation

 ## Developmental Notes